Vyral/base-template/_posts/2018-06-26-which-should-you-choose-condo-townhome-or-single-family-home.md

 {% include youtube.html %}

-<p style="text-align: cetnter;"><em>Are you unsure which type of property you should purchase?
+<p style="text-align: center;"><em>Are you unsure which type of property you should purchase?
 Today I have some advantages and disadvantages of living in a condo or a townhome.</em></p>

 <center>&nbsp;</center>